MaxIG1/from_model_to_production/README.md

     - 2.2. **Mlflow Postgress Database**: Hosts the meta-data about the runs.
 3. **credentials.env**: Create a file with all you passwords

-A good starting point for this task in an AWS solution is: Daryani, C. (May 28).
-MLflow on AWS: A Step-by-Step Setup Guide.
-AMA Technology Blog. https://medium.com/ama-tech-blog/mlflow-on-aws-a-step-by-step-setup-guide-8601414dd6ea

 ## Getting Started